aadi121205/aadi121205/README.md

-## Hi there 👋

-Welcome to my GitHub profile!
-I'm excited to share my projects, skills, and experiences with you.

 ### 💬 About Me

-I'm passionate about technology, and I love working on innovative projects that make a difference.
+I'm passionate about technology and love working on innovative projects that make a difference.
 When I'm not coding, you can find me exploring new places, learning new skills, or connecting with like-minded people.
+I am currently a Software Tech at UAS-DTU and also work as a freelance host, building websites and game servers.

 ---